-- (g) a creative arts facility; - (h) a physical recreational facility; - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring. - (3) A person who owns, controls or operates a community facility in the State of Victoria may operate that facility for members of the public if: - (a) any wedding or funeral is compliant with the requirements of the Stay Safe Directions (Victoria); and - (b) the number of persons permitted in each indoor space or outdoor space at any one time is limited to (with infants under one year of age not counting towards this limit) the number calculated by dividing the total area of the indoor space or outdoor space accessible to members of the public (measured in square metres) by 2.
+- (g) a creative arts facility; - (h) a physical recreational facility; - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring. - (3) A person who owns, controls or operates a community facility in the State of Victoria may operate that facility for members of the public if: - (a) any wedding or funeral is compliant with the requirements of the Stay Safe Directions (Regional Victoria) or the Stay Safe Directions (Greater Melbourne) as applicable; and - (b) the number of persons permitted in each indoor space or outdoor space at any one time is limited to (with infants under one year of age not counting towards this limit) the number calculated by dividing the total area of the indoor space or outdoor space accessible to members of the public (measured in square metres) by 2.